How to write an invoice in 5 simple steps (2024)

 4. Include a cost breakdown

-Make sure that the customer knows what they are paying for by breaking down the costs: List the services provided, their quantity and duration, as well as your unit price.
+Make sure that the customer knows what they are paying for by breaking down the costs: List the services provided, and the quantity and unit price.

 Next, you will need to include the total sum of all goods and services without tax and discounts, any discounts, VAT or GST and the net total.

-If you are using invoicing software, tax calculations are (in most cases) done automatically.
+If you are using invoicing software, tax calculations are done automatically.

 5. Save and send the invoice

-There are several ways to ensure that an invoice gets to your customer:
+There are several ways to make sure that an invoice gets to your customer:

-• Email: You can send the invoice to the customer’s email address.
-This is a fast and convenient option, but there is a risk that the invoice could end up in the customer’s spam folder or be intercepted by third parties.
+• Email: You can send the invoice to the customer’s email.
+This is a fast and convenient option, but there’s a risk that the invoice could end up in the customer’s spam folder or be intercepted by third parties.

-• Postal mail: You can send the invoice through the mail to the customer’s physical address.
-This can be more formal and professional, but it is also slower and more expensive than email.
+• Postal mail: You can send the invoice in the mail to your customer.
+This can appear more formal and professional, but it is also slower and more expensive than email.

 • Online invoicing software: You can use online invoicing software to create and send invoices to your customers.
-This allows you to track the status of the invoice and whether it has been received and paid.
-Some online invoicing software also allows you to set up recurring invoices and automated payment reminders.
+This allows you to track the status of the invoice and whether it’s been paid.
+Some online invoicing software also let you to set up recurring invoices and automated payment reminders.
 Send invoices for free with Conta.

 What to do when customers don’t pay on time

 On average, 16 percent of small business invoices are paid late.
-That’s why it’s important to have strict follow-up routines in place.
+That’s why it’s important to have routines in place to follow up on your invoices.

-If a customer does not pay an invoice on time, there are some steps you can take:
+If a customer does not pay on time, there are some steps you can take:

-1. Follow up with the customer: A polite reminder email or phone call may be enough to get the payment process started.
+1. Follow up with the customer: A polite reminder email or phone call might be enough to get the customer to pay.

-2. Consider offering a payment plan: If the customer is unable to pay the full amount by the due date, you may be able to work out a payment plan to help them pay the invoice over time.
+2. Consider offering a payment plan: If the customer is unable to pay the full amount by the due date, you might be able to work out a payment plan to help them pay the invoice in installments.

-3. Charge late payment fees: If you have specified late payment fees in the payment terms of the invoice, you can add this charge.
+3. Charge late payment fees: If you’ve specified late payment fees on the invoice, you can add this charge.

 4. Take legal action: If the customer refuses to pay the invoice, you can consider taking legal action.
 This may involve hiring a lawyer or taking the customer to small claims court.